 If your MVP succeeds, you will be keen to enhance the software with more advanced features.

-What are the advanced features you should implement for a live-streaming app?
+What are the advanced features you should consider while you create a a live-streaming app?

 Several advanced features can improve the user experience of a live-streaming app.
 Here are some suggestions: